vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/15_THE_DEMONS/1_The_Enemies_of_the_Gods.md

 1 Ved.
 Myth, iii.
 430 ff.; cf. Moulton, Early Zoroastrianism, pp. 115, 140; von Bradke, Dyāus Asura, pp. 108 f.
 Greek influence for Vedic times (V. Smith, JASB.
 1889, p.
 133; 1892, p.
 60) is implausible.

 * TS. iv.
 4. 10.1; MS. iv.
 6. 3 ; ŚB. iv.
 2. 1.
-16. Hillebrandt treats him as Death; these demons receive the Śukra and Manthin cups at the Agniṣṭoma, in- vented by the gods to rid themselves of them, and the Manthin cup brings dis- ease. Śandikas in RV. ii, 30.
+16. Hillebrandt treats him as Death; these demons receive the Śukra and Manthin cups at the Agniṣṭoma, invented by the gods to rid themselves of them, and the Manthin cup brings disease. Śandikas in RV. ii, 30.
 8 are foes of Indra.
 The Avestan Karapans who

 are in evil odour he connects with the kalpa of the Vedic priests.